actions/actions-runner-controller/README.md

 * enterprise:admin

-When you use Enterprise runners those will get access to Github Organisations.
-However, access to the repositories is **NOT** allowed by default.
-Each Github Organisation must allow Enterprise runner groups to be used in repositories to enable this.
-This is only needs to be done once after which it is permanent for that runner group.

 ---

 Once you have created the appropriate token, deploy it as a secret to your kubernetes cluster that you are going to deploy the solution on: